-Only authorised TrustFactory Client Root CA equipment, trusted role and other authorized persons are allowed to access the archive.
+Only authorized TrustFactory CA equipment, trusted role and other authorized persons are allowed to access the archive.
 Requests to obtain archive information are coordinated by people in trusted roles (the manager in charge of the process and the security officer).